Beneath Two Suns: Plot summary

-Beneath Two Suns is a scenario for character levels 6 – 8 located on the planet Kregen, setting for the "Dray Prescott" science-fantasy novels written by Alan Burt Akers.
-The adventure takes place in a port similar to Italian cities of the Renaissance.
-The adventurers are embroiled in intrigues between several noble houses as they try to recover a kidnapped princess.
-It includes statistics for the "Dray Prescott" characters and rules for Florentine fighting (i.e., with sword in right hand and dagger in left).
+Beneath Two Suns is a science-fantasy adventure scenario intended for player characters of levels 6 – 8 that takes place on the planet Kregen from the "Dray Prescott" novels by Alan Burt Akers.
+The adventure is set in a port reminiscent to Renaissance era Italian cities.
+The characters try to save a kidnapped princess and become involved in the intrigues between noble houses.
+The adventure contains statistics for the characters from the "Dray Prescott" novels as well as rules for the Florentine style of fighting with a sword in the right hand and a dagger in the left hand.

-In this adventure, the player characters are supplied, from a variety of backgrounds including Victorian London.
-The adventure begins with characters flung into a sort of limbo, and they wake up in chains breaking rocks in a quarry on the world of Kregen.
-The adventure includes some notes on local culture and wildlife, taken from the novels.
-Much of the adventure is laid out similarly to a gamebook.
+Benath Two Suns supplies player characters of various backgrounds such as Victorian London.
+The adventure begins with characters becoming trapped in a sort of limbo, and they awaken in chains on the world of Kregen being forced to break rocks in a quarry.
+The adventure includes notes from the novels about the culture and wildlife of the planet.
+Most of the adventure is presented in a format similar to that of a gamebook.